 Effluent from the UV basin enters a Parshall flume for flow metering prior to cascade aeration and final discharge into the Shenango River.

 A thickening centrifuge and a dewatering centrifuge perform solids handling duties.
 The thickening centrifuge is fed from the four aerated sludge storage tanks and stored in two aerated sludge storage tanks prior to dewatering for eventual disposal.

-The electrical service was designed by ms engineers as two 2,500 amp, 480-volt, three-phase systems and one 600-amp, 480-volt, three-phase system.
+The electrical service of the Sharon Wastewater Treatment plant was designed by ms engineers as two 2,500 amp, 480-volt, three-phase systems and one 600-amp, 480-volt, three-phase system.
 Three generators provide standby emergency power throughout the treatment facility.
-The electrical distribution system required a 1,100 KW generator, a 1,000 KW generator and a 400 KW generator respectively.
+The electrical distribution system required a 1,100-KW generator, a 1,000-KW generator, and a 400-KW generator respectively.
 The distribution system feeds 15 buildings with normal and emergency power from one of the three generators.
-Each process building was equipped with two motor control centers, one normal power and the other with emergency power.
+Each process building was equipped with two motor control centers, one with normal power and the other with emergency power.
 Based on full load operations, emergency power can be provided for a minimum of 16 hours prior to refueling the diesel-fired engines.

 The trickling filter/solids contact process was chosen to meet anticipated future permit limits and provide for flexible operation at lower capital and operating costs.
 In addition, the trickling filter process permits the facility to adequately address higher organic loading excursions emanating from an industrial source while consistently meeting effluent limits and minimizing upsets to plant processes.

 Dual use of the EQ basin as a primary clarifier/EQ basin allowed for the treatment facility to meet its requirements of 8.66 mgd and 26 mgd for average daily and peak hourly flows, respectively without incurring additional costs to expand primary clarification on a limited site footprint.